 You can make your fries from scratch if you like, and you can find the recipe right here.
-For convenience sake, I went the way of buying them at the grocery store and baking them in the oven.
+Or you can go the way of buying them at the grocery store and baking them in the oven.

 After the curry sauce has been simmering for 15 – 20 minutes, you’ll notice it has reduced by about a third.
 Test the consistency with a spoon.
 It should coat the back of a spoon.
 Give it a final taste and season to your liking.
 Now it’s time to assemble!

 Grab a nice big bowl and put down a layer of fries with a few cheese curds on top.
 Add some gravy on top, then continue with another layer of fries and cheese curds.
 Add the crispy skin chicken (sliced into strips), then ladle more gravy on top.
 Make sure you get gravy on the cheese curds so they melt.
 Finish with fresh chopped cilantro and serve with lime wedges.